 But not plant-based diets.
 Plant-based diets are good for building muscle.
 You get plenty of carbs.
 You can eat all day long.
 There are plenty of good protein sources.
 Lots of vitamins and minerals and fibre.
 Plant-based diets have everything you need to build muscle.
 You can maximize your rate of muscle growth.

-For more, we have a full article about how to bulk on a plant-based diet.
+We have a full article about how to bulk on a plant-based diet.
 In this article, we’ll go over one of the main struggles people run into—eating enough protein.
 This is a struggle everyone has, but for vegans, it can take a bit of extra strategizing.
 So let’s do that.

 The “Problem” with Plant-Based Proteins